 Risk appetite definition

 It is clear that some people are more comfortable investing in risky stocks than others.
 In a similar vein, some firms carry significantly more operational risks and/or financial risks than their competitors.
 Therefore, the appetite for risk varies across both firms and individuals.
-But, what is risk appetite?

 Generally speaking, an individual’s or an organization’s risk appetite can be defined as the degree of risk they are comfortable taking.

-For example, some investors might want to avoid small stocks due to their high return volatility.
-Or, some multinational firms might be comfortable with investing in emerging markets even though such markets are characterized by higher degrees of political risk, financial risk, etc. vis-à-vis developed markets.
+For example, some investors might want to avoid small stocks due to their high return volatility whereas those with more appetite for risk can focus their investments in such stocks.
+Or, some multinational firms might be more comfortable than other in terms of investing in emerging markets, which are generally characterized by higher degrees of political risk, financial risk, etc. vis-à-vis developed markets.

 Risk appetite vs risk tolerance